WPManageNinja/wpsocialninja-docs/guide/social-reviews/template-layouts-social-reviews-wp-social-ninja.md

 ---
-title: "Template Layouts | Social Reviews | WP Social Ninja"
+title: "Template Layouts"
 description: ""
 ---

-# Template Layouts | Social Reviews | WP Social Ninja
+# Template Layouts

 Changing **Template Layouts** are fun to do.
 You have the authority to change your Layouts the way you want.